ssrpsx/n7-game/README.md

 This project was developed by 6 university friends as a creative and technical collaboration during our first year.
 We worked together to bring a thrilling and emotional horror story to life.

-## 🔮 What's Next?

-What really happened that night in the lecture building?
-Will Lucia escape?
-Or will she be caught in the darkness that stalks the university halls(N7)?

-**Find out in the game... if you dare.**

 ## 📷 Screenshots
-Waiting for development

 <img src="readme-image/1.png" alt="Desktop Trips" width="1080px">
 <img src="readme-image/2.png" alt="Desktop Trips" width="1080px">